Skip Navigation

 Annual Wage Increase

-Child care operators enrolled in the CWELCC System are required to increase the hourly wage of eligible staff by $1/hour, plus benefits, on January 1 of each year from 2023 to 2026, up to a maximum of $25 per hour, including Wage Enhancement Grant.
+CWELCC-enrolled operators are required to increase the hourly wage of eligible RECE staff by $1/hour, plus benefits, on January 1 of each year, compounded from the previous year, from 2023 to 2026 up to the wage eligibility ceiling.
+This means that eligible RECE staff would receive up to a $2 per hour in annual increase funding for 2024, including staff who are:

 Wage Floor

 The minimum hourly wage floor amounts for RECEs were set by the Province of Ontario and came into effect on April 1, 2022.
-A new minimum wage floor will come into effect on January 1 of each year.
-The hourly wage floor amounts for 2022-2026 are noted in the table below:
+A new minimum wage floor will come into effect on .
+The hourly wage floor amounts for are noted in the table below:

 Minimum Wage Offset

-Child care operators enrolled in the CWELCC System may be eligible for minimum wage offset funding for eligible staff.
+Child care operators enrolled in CWELCC may be eligible for minimum wage offset funding for eligible staff.

-To be eligible for the minimum wage offset funding, staff must be employed by a child care provider that is participating in the CWELCC System and be in a position as follows:
+To be eligible for the minimum wage offset funding, staff must be employed by a child care provider that is participating in CWELCC and be in a position as follows:

 • Non-RECE Program Staff